 Turkmenistan is a mysterious jewel of Central Asia — a land of great history, endless deserts, and ancient legends.

-260 km from Ashgabat, amid the endless sands of the Karakum Desert, burns a crater about 70 meters wide, whose fire has been alive for 50 years.
+260 km from Ashgabat, in the vast sands of the Karakum Desert, there is a gas crater about 70 meters in diameter that has been burning continuously for more than 50 years.

 Gonur-Depe is one of Central Asia’s most important Bronze Age archaeological sites (3rd–2nd millennium BC).
 It was the capital of the ancient Margiana civilization, part of the Bactria–Margiana Archaeological Complex (BMAC).